 ✓ Valid for 30 days

-Go City Cards currently have a TrustScore rating of 8.5/10 on Trust Pilot, which makes it one of the highest rated sightseeing cards.
-This flexible sightseeing card can be a great option if you want explore San Francisco at your own pace while making huge savings on popular attractions.
+Go City currently have a TrustScore rating of 8.5/10 on Trust Pilot, which makes it one of the highest rated sightseeing passes.
+This flexible sightseeing pass can be a great option if you want explore San Francisco at your own pace while making huge savings on popular attractions.

 How the San Francisco Explorer Pass Works